-KUALA LUMPUR (AFP) - Critics have hit out against a new Malaysian security law granting unprecedented emergency powers to the government, which they say is aimed at quashing challenges to scandal-tainted Prime Minister Najib Razak and is propelling the country toward dictatorship.
+KUALA LUMPUR (AFP) - Critics have hit out against a new Malaysian security law granting unprecedented emergency powers to the government, which they say is aimed at quashing challenges to scandal-tainted Prime Minister Najib Razak and is propelling the country towards dictatorship.

 Malaysia’s parliament passed the National Security Council Bill late on Thursday (Dec 3) – the final day of the chamber’s 2015 sitting – just two days after it was tabled, spurring opposition accusations that it was quickly rammed through to thwart scrutiny and debate.